sea-bass/pyroboplan/README.md

 This library extensively uses the [Pinocchio](https://github.com/stack-of-tasks/pinocchio) Python bindings for modeling robot kinematics and dynamics.

-For more information, refer to the [full documentation](https://pyroboplan.readthedocs.io/en/latest/) or my [blog post on motion planning](https://roboticseabass.com/2024/06/30/how-do-robot-manipulators-move).
+For more information, refer to the [full documentation](https://pyroboplan.readthedocs.io/en/latest/), this [blog post on motion planning](https://roboticseabass.com/2024/06/30/how-do-robot-manipulators-move), or this [YouTube presentation](https://youtu.be/YYRlypz9ZgE?si=_gavTnLokcEldaQX).

 By Sebastian Castro, 2024